JavaScript DOM

 DOM Tree Diagram - how the browser represents HTML as a tree of nodes and how JavaScript selects and manipulates them

-Before you can change an element, you need to select it.
-JavaScript gives you several methods to find elements in the DOM.
+Before you can read, change, or interact with an HTML element, you first need to select it.
+JavaScript provides several methods to find elements in the DOM based on their ID, class name, tag name, or CSS selector.

 javascript